swift2931/Elf/README.md

 ![does NOT own the copyright, use some image from google](hqdefault.jpg)

+# A quick update after SwiftUI

+People think I'm insane when I try to use Redux.

+## SwiftUI is React-like

+So guess what!!!!!!
+Experience of POP Redux would come in handy right now!!!!!

+## I hate being right, being ahead of time

+But i'm glad I'm not the only one cursed with knowledge.

+## Now guess who has Redux implementation experience custom made for iOS Swift?

+I have some insanely cool idea cooking right now, TBD.

 ## There is ReSwift

 But I find it cubersome to work with.